interior-castle/nicomachean-ethics/book-2.md

 It's easy to miss the mark and hard to hit it, because there are many more ways to miss than to hit.
 "Men are good in but one way, but bad in many."

+> A[320]: "As health or beauty comes about in a single way but sickness and ugliness in many, even in an unlimited number of ways, so also moral goodness results in only one way but the act of sin takes place in countless ways. hence it is easy to sin because sin can happen in a variety of modes, but it is difficult to do what is right because rectitude happens only in one way."

 A nice analogy: "We often say of good works of art that it is not possible either to take away or to add anything, implying that excess and defect destroy the goodness of the works of art, while the mean preserves it; and good artists, as we say, look to this in their work."
 So it is with right action in a given set of circumstances.

 Not every action and passion have a mean, because some are named on account of their badness or goodness.
 There is no right amount of adultery or theft, no right way or place or time to do them.
 Likewise, there is no such thing as an extreme of temperance, because the term itself denotes an intermediate.

 **Bottom line**: the definition of virtue given in this chapter is that virtue is a *disposition* dealing with *choice* (genus), regarding the *middle* for us (difference) — namely the middle as determined by *reason*, namely as the *virtuous agent* would determine it.

+> Sokolowski commentary: You cannot avoid using the virtuous agent as the measure of virtue; it’s an embodied reason.
+Virtue is “relative,” but objectively so, not in a relativistic manner, not arbitrary.

 ## Chapter 7